-The Graziadio School seeks students who are motivated to develop or enhance their management skills.
+The Graziadio School seeks applicants who are committed to raising their managerial performance and enhancing their leadership skills.

 General Admission Policies

 Pepperdine University seeks students possessing distinctive academic promise, high standards of personal conduct, and a sense of professionalism.
 In the admission process, these factors are considered in the evaluation of each applicant.